earthlab/neon-veg/README.md

 2. Within the SETUP section of the `main.R` script:

-⋅⋅⋅Set your current working directory to neon-veg in your local environment so the local functions can be loaded.
+	Set your current working directory to neon-veg in your local environment so the local functions can be loaded.

 ```{r}
 setwd("path/neon-veg")
 ```

-⋅⋅⋅Define the directory where the Woody Plant Vegetation Structure data sits as the `main_path` variable.
+	Define the directory where the Woody Plant Vegetation Structure data sits as the `main_path` variable.

-⋅⋅⋅Specify the output directory as the `out_dir` variable.
+	Specify the output directory as the `out_dir` variable.

 3. Run the `main.R` script to generate the following files in the output directory:

 - 	vst_merged.csv

-⋅⋅⋅⋅⋅⋅data table containing the merged vegetation structure entries based on individual ID)
+	data table containing the merged vegetation structure entries based on individual ID)

 -	list_tiles.txt (a list of the 1km x 1km tiles containing woody veg stems, corresponds to the Canopy Height Model and RGB mosaic NEON data products)
 -	polygons.shp (polygons generated with accompanying attribute (.dbf), shape index (.shx), and projection (.prj) files)
 -	polygons_checked_overlap.shp (previous shapefile after checking polygons for overlap and removing/editing them as necessary)